jpsglouzon/supernmotifs/README.md

 The compilation of the super-n-motifs model requires the installation of the boost library (http://www.boost.org/).

-Optimization flag (-O1, -O2 or -o3) must be turn on.
+Optimization flag (-O3) must be turn on.

 ## Usage ##